VirtusLab/scala-cli/website/docs/cookbooks/scala-versions.md

 -->

 In many cases you won't care for a precise Scala version and will want "any Scala 2" or "any 2.13 release."
-For this situation, `scala-cli` accepts version prefixes like this:
+For this situation, Scala CLI accepts version prefixes like this:

 ```bash
 scala-cli -S 2 ScalaVersion.scala